 Slip Stoppers of Alabama

-A practical checklist to help you identify unmeasured slip risk before an incident forces the question.
+A practical risk exposure checklist to help you identify unmeasured slip risk before an incident comes up.

-Most walking surfaces are assumed safe because they look clean.
-Very few are formally tested for traction.
-This checklist helps you identify where assumptions may still exist in your facility.
+Most walking surfaces are assumed to be safe because they look clean.
+Very few are formally tested for required traction.
+This checklist helps you identify where issues are in your facility.

 Professional commercial entryway during light rain

-Download a concise, 4-part review you can walk through in under 10 minutes.
+Download a quick, 4-part review you can walk through in under 10 minutes.

-In many facilities, slip resistance is judged by appearance, not performance.
+In many companies, slip resistance is judged by appearance, not performance.

-Slip-and-fall incidents are among the most common liability exposures in commercial environments.
-Most are tied to walking surfaces, cleaning practices, or moisture conditions — not obvious hazards.
+Slip-and-fall incidents are among the most common liability exposures in any business environment.
+Most are tied to walking surfaces, cleaning practices, or moisture conditions — not always the obvious hazards.

 And formal traction testing rarely happens unless something goes wrong.